Seating Considerations in Pressure Injury Prevention

 Introduction

-This section of the guideline specifically addresses interventions for reducing PI risk from pressure and shear that arises in the seated position, while acknowledging that chairs/wheelchairs must also address posture, stability, mobility and other requirements, and that these factors are also integral to PI risk.
+This section of the guideline specifically addresses interventions for reducing PI risk from external pressure and shear that arises in the seated position, while acknowledging that chairs/wheelchairs must also address posture, stability, mobility, functional performance and other requirements, and that these factors are also integral to PI risk.

 Table 1: Selected resources on standards tests and guidelines for seating support surfaces